SergeyVorobiev/M88-GameStick-Patch/README.md

 40. font.fts          - Font for main application.
 ```

-The manufacturer claims PS2 emulation, but with P65 chipset + only 2GB memory chip on board it's basically unplayable.
+The manufacturer claims PS2 emulation, but with P65 chipset + only 2GB RAM + lack of cooling it's basically unplayable.
-AetherSX2 / NetherSX2 officially recommend 3-6 GB, for that reason no PS2 patch / update is included.

 This guide shows how to upgrade M88 firmware which allows: